 A University of Arkansas study suggests electronic logging devices may be responsible for increases in risky driving behavior and crashes among single truck owner-operators and small fleets.
 Andrew Balthrop of Sam M. Walton College of Business has the details on this episode of HDT Talks Trucking.

-It would be easy to argue that the Lakewood, Colo. crash was entirely the fault of the driver.
+It would be easy to argue that the Lakewood, Colorado, crash was entirely the fault of the driver.
 My guest, former fleet manager and safety advocate Brendan Dawson, says the carrier and the broker he was working for at the time should also be culpable for not ensuring the driver was trained in mountain driving.

 Paul Kroes, the strategic insights leader at Thermo King, describes the challenges industry faces in bringing electric transportation refrigeration units to our highways.